sreeramveluthakkal/FSS17_GRP_N/Project/Code/README.md

 - Run ./cleanup.sh to remove old results from /Results
 - Run ./benchmark.sh to run all the scripts and write output to /Results

+- `requirement.r` is the dependencies of our R scripts